brshipley/megaSDM/README.md

 ## Installation Instructions
 Refer to the provided setup guide (https://github.com/brshipley/megaSDM/blob/master/megaSDM_Setup.pdf) for detailed instructions on the setup and configuration of this program.
 ## Usage Example
 We have provided an example (https://github.com/brshipley/megaSDM/blob/master/EXAMPLE.zip) using occurrence data from GBIF for 6 North American mammal species.
-Environmental data are from the WorldClim database (Hijmans et al. 2005; https://www.worldclim.org/version1), and data on dispersal rate (in km/year) were collected by ().
+Environmental data are from the WorldClim database (Hijmans et al. 2005; https://www.worldclim.org/version1), and data on dispersal rate (in km/year) were collected by HS.
 Note that the specific file paths described in the configuration file within the .zip folder may need to be modified once downloaded.

 ## Stand-Alone Functions
 In addition to the main workflow, this repository includes several stand-alone functions that reproduce some aspects of the primary scripts without the need for the configuration file or prior file management.
 A README file describing each function may be found at (https://github.com/brshipley/megaSDM/blob/master/Stand-Alone/README.md), along with the scripts of the functions.